Delicious leeks are the mildest flavoured members of the onion family (and if you didn’t know, also the national emblem of Wales).

 Your leeks can be harvested early for a smaller, sweeter crop once they reach pencil thickness.
 These young leeks make a great substitute for spring onions (green onions/scallions) in stir fries and salads.

-However, if you want more bang for your buck, leave them to mature and thicken into more substantial stems.
+However, if you want more bang for your buck, leave the plants to mature and thicken into more substantial stems.

 If you’re used to buying shop-bought leeks, those are a little cleaner than your homegrown crop will be.
 After picking give them a thorough rinse, making sure you don’t leave any compost lurking between the leaves.